 6.21 Namespace issues [BJL]

-The vulnerability as described in ISO/IEC 24772-1 subclause 6.21 does not apply to Ada, since Ada does not attempt to disambiguate conflicting names imported from different packages.
+The vulnerability as described in ISO/IEC 24772-1:2024 6.21 does not apply to Ada, since Ada does not attempt to disambiguate conflicting names imported from different packages.
 Instead, use of a name with conflicting imported declarations causes a compile-time error.
 The programmer can disambiguate the name usage by using an expanded name that identifies the exporting package.

 6.22 Missing initialization of variables [LAV]